sameerr11/Sports/server/README-EMAIL-NOTIFICATIONS.md

 If emails are not being sent:
 1. Check your `.env` file configuration
-2. Verify Gmail app password is correct
+2. Verify Resend API key is correct
 3. Check logs for error messages
-4. Ensure your Gmail account doesn't have restrictions on app access
+4. Ensure your Resend account doesn't have restrictions on app access